Happyr/developer.happyr.com/_posts/2018-02-21-symfony-route-test.md

 ### Symfony 4.1
 Instead of making separate `preg_match()` calls for each route, it combines all the regular expressions into a single regular expression.
 This means that we only have to call `preg_match()` once, and that is the biggest factor for faster matching.

+If you'd like to read more about the regular expression optimization check out [part 2 of Nicolas Grekas medium post](https://medium.com/p/making-symfony-router-lightning-fast-2-2-19281dcd245b)

 ## Results
 The table below shows how long it took to match the given routes 50.000 times.